Elbrus-Analytics/ssh-manager/README.md

 #### Option 1: automatic execution of the script

 ##### deployment
-  - change path of the working directory in 'ssh-manager.servic.example'
+  - change path of the working directory in 'ssh-manager.service.example'
   - change the user in 'ssh-manager.service.example'
   - in 'ssh-manager-schedule.timer.example' set custom times if wanted